oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 All examples here are given in the form of JSON payloads.
 That means that the compressed status list is base64url encoded as described in [](#status-list-json).

-All vales that are not mentioned for the examples below can be assumed to be 0 (VALID).
+All values that are not mentioned for the examples below can be assumed to be 0 (VALID).
 All examples are initialized with a size of 2^20 entries.

 ## 2 bit Status List
 {:unnumbered}